jovannafernando/recipes-and-ratings/README.md

 ## Assessment of Missingness

 We belive that review is NMAR.
 We chose to investigate review because a lot of people prefer leaving a rating over actually typing out a review.
 There is a very small proportion of people who have a drive strong enough to type out something, until and unless people really hate or love a recipe, they either just leave a rating or completely disregard the review/rating.
-Thus, in order to make it MAR, we could show some dependency on the rating column.
+Thus, in order to make it MAR, we could show some dependency on the rating column for review.

-We want to exploe the misisgness of the description column
+We want to explore the missingness of the description column

 For the permutation test between n_ingredients and description missingness: